Why understanding the teenage brain is key to coaching

 "Nowadays the more human leader is the one that is successful.
 The iron fist is a thing of the past.”

-In contrast, Jose Mourinho has publicly criticised Luke Shaw, 22, on several occasions over the last couple of seasons - both from the touchline during matches and in press conferences after games.
+In contrast, Jose Mourinho publicly criticised Luke Shaw, 22, on several occasions during his first couple of seasons in charge of Manchester United - both from the touchline during matches and in press conferences after games.

-After the 1-1 draw with Everton last season, he said: "He [Shaw] was in front of me and I was making every decision for him.
+After the 1-1 home draw with Everton in April 2017, he said: "He [Shaw] was in front of me and I was making every decision for him.
 I was thinking for him.
 It was a good performance but it was his body with my brain."

 Walters believes communicating with young players is key.